by Allan Ung

 When employees leave — especially the good performers — this translates into a higher cost for employers to replace lost staff as well as a loss of talent, knowledge and innovative ideas.

-One of the things you can do to retain staff is to develop a culture for innovation in the workplace to enhance employee motivation and enthusiasm that leads to higher productivity and customer satisfaction.
+One of the things you can do to retain staff is to develop a culture for innovation in the workplace to enhance employee engagement, motivation and enthusiasm that leads to higher productivity and customer satisfaction.

 A Staff Suggestion System (SSS) is a means to this end.
 This is a formalized mechanism that encourages employees to contribute constructive ideas for improving the organization in which they work.

 The overall aim is to gather, analyze and implement ideas to create results that have a positive impact on the business, deliver new value to customers or both.

 An effective SSS improves your own work and the working environment, creates ownership and trust, builds teamwork and, last but not least, enhances communication between employees and management.